roche42/animatewheninview/README.md

 ### Installation

-scrolledintoview.js is available as an [npm package](https://www.npmjs.com/package/scrolledintoview).
+animatewheninview.js is available as an [npm package](https://www.npmjs.com/package/animatewheninview).

 ```
-npm install scrolledintoview --save
+npm install animatewheninview --save
 ```

-Add **scrolledintoview.min.js** to the bottom of the `<body>` like this:
+Add **animatewheninview.min.js** to the bottom of the `<body>` like this:

 ```
-<script src="scrolledintoview.min.js"></script>
+<script src="animatewheninview.min.js"></script>
 ```

 ### Note

-This is an very early version of scrolledintoview.
+This is an very early version of animatewheninview.

 ## How to Use